localhots/blip/README.md

 package-level API.
 In fact, two package-level variants:
 [one with context](https://pkg.go.dev/github.com/localhots/blip/ctx/log),
 [one without](https://pkg.go.dev/github.com/localhots/blip/noctx/log).
-These can be used directly or copied into a project as a foundation for building a custom logging package.
+These can be used directly or copied into a project as a template for a custom logging package.

 ### Instance Based